NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/R-dplyr-GREPL-Summarise-Piping/R-dplyr-GREPL-Summarise-Piping.md

 This is read as "from data frame `myMammalData`, select only males and return the mean weight as a new list `mean_weight`".

-## Use dplyr
+## Download Small Mammal Data

+Before we get started, we will need to download our data to investigate.
+To do so, we will use the `loadByProduct()` function from the `neonUtilities` package to download data straight from the NEON servers.
+To learn more about this function, please see the <a href="https://www.neonscience.org/download-explore-neon-data" target="_blank">Download and Explore NEON data tutorial here.</a>

-Now let's use some of the functions with NEON small mammal capture data from Harvard Forest (within Domain 01).
+Let's look at the NEON small mammal capture data from Harvard Forest (within Domain 01) for all of 2014.
 This site is located in the heart of the Lyme disease epidemic.

-    # install dplyr library -- only if it isn't already installed
-    #install.packages('dplyr')
+<a href="https://www.neonscience.org/data-collection/terrestrial-organismal-sampling" target="_blank">Read more about NEON terrestrial measurements here.</a>

-    # load library
+    # load packages
     library(dplyr)

-    # set working directory to the location of the NEON mammal data downloaded
-    # via the link above.
-    #setwd('insert path to data files here')
+    library(neonUtilities)

-    # read in the NEON small mammal capture data
+    # load the NEON small mammal capture data
-    myData <- read.csv('NEON.D01.HARV.DP1.10072.001.mam_capturedata.csv',
-                       header = T,
+    loadData <- loadByProduct(dpID="DP1.10072.001", site = "HARV",
-                       stringsAsFactors = FALSE, strip.white = TRUE,
+                     startdate = "2014-01", enddate = "2014-12",
-                       na.strings = '')

-    ## Warning in file(file, "rt"): cannot open file
-    ## 'NEON.D01.HARV.DP1.10072.001.mam_capturedata.csv': No such file or directory

-    ## Error in file(file, "rt"): cannot open the connection
+                     check.size = T) # Console requires your response!

     # if you'd like, check out the data
     #str(myData)

+The `loadByProduct()` function calls the NEON server, downloads the monthly data files, and 'stacks' them together to form two tables of data called 'mam_pertrapnight' and 'mam_perplotnight'.
+It also saves the readme file, explanations of variables, and validation metadata, and combines these all into a single 'list' that we called 'loadData'.
+The only part of this list that we really need for this tutorial is the 'mam_pertrapnight' table, so let's extract just that one and call it 'myData'.

+    myData <- loadData$mam_pertrapnight

+    class(myData) # Confirm that 'myData' is a data.frame

+    ## [1] "data.frame"

+## Use dplyr

-For the rest of this tutorial, we are only going to be working with:
+For the rest of this tutorial, we are only going to be working with three variables within 'myData':

 * `scientificName` a string of "Genus species"
 * `sex` a string with "F", "M", or "U"
+* `identificationQualifier` a string noting uncertainty in the species identification

 ## filter()
 This function: